RediSearch/RediSearch/docs/Configuring.md

 The policy for the garbage collector.
 Supported policies are:

-* **DEFAULT**: the default policy.
 * **FORK**: uses a forked thread for garbage collection (v1.4.1 and above).

-!!! warning "The `FORK` garbage collection policy is considered an experimental feature, and should be used responsibly."
+            This is the default GC policy since version 1.6.1 and is ideal for general purpose workloads.
+* **SYNC**: Uses a synchronous, in-process fork.
+This is ideal for read-heavy and append-heavy workloads with very few updates/deletes

 ### Default

-"default"
+"FORK"

 ### Example

 ```
-$ redis-server --loadmodule ./redisearch.so GC_POLICY DEFAULT
+$ redis-server --loadmodule ./redisearch.so GC_POLICY SYNC
 ```